Battle of the Pelorus

-The Battle of the Pelorus river was fought in 65 BC between a Roman Republican army under the command of the Roman general Gnaeus Pompeius Magnus (better known as Pompey the Great) and an Iberian army commanded by king Artoces of Iberia.
+The Battle of the Pelorus river was fought in the spring of 65 BC between a Roman Republican army under the command of the Roman general Gnaeus Pompeius Magnus (better known as Pompey the Great) and an Iberian army commanded by king Artoces of Iberia.
 The battle was fought near the Pelorus river in the centre of Iberia and ended in a stunning victory for the Roman army.

 Prelude

 After Pompey's defeat and subjugation of king Oroeses of the Albani, king Artoces king of the Iberians was concerned that his kingdom would be invaded next.
 He adopted a more subtle strategy and turned to diplomacy promising the Romans unconditional friendship.
 Pompey accepted the terms but he was alerted by his intelligence service that the Iberians were secretly planning an attack.

 In the spring of 65 BC he marched his forces into Iberia and caught Artoces who was still preparing, off guard.
 Pompey's forces quickly captured a pass into Iberia by seizing the fortress of Harmozike.
 Artoces fled, but Pompey pursued him into the centre of Iberia and finally caught up with him near the Pelorus river.